Life and Lessons on Planet Earth

 Videos around the topic of Environmental Change for Great North Museum: Hancock

 The world’s most famous Diplodocus skeleton cast Dippy has made it safe and sound to Newcastle’s Great North Museum: Hancock and is currently on display wowing visitors young and old, where it will stay until October 6th.

 Producing these videos seemed especially timely as it coincided with the recent Extinction Rebellion protests in cities across the UK, indeed an extinction rebellion event was held at the Museum alongside these animations.
-Much of what we learned whilst researching and speaking with the scientists involved was as worrying as you might expect – that is, deeply worrying – and we think it’s of prime importance that young people find opportunities to learn about and engage with these global issues.
+Much of what we learned whilst researching and speaking with the scientists involved was as worrying as you might expect – that is, deeply, deeply worrying – and we think it’s of prime importance that young people have the opportunity to learn about and engage with these global issues.

 The videos will remain on display in the museum after Dippy has continued on his tour and will be shown in the Natural History Museum when Dippy returns to London.
-We sincerely hope that they’ll spur people into action and help to inspire the next generation of environmental activists as the environmental situation becomes ever more critical.
-You can watch an introductory video below, but to see the four videos in full you’ll have to visit the museum.
+We sincerely hope that they’ll help to inspire the next generation of environmental activists as the environmental situation becomes ever more critical.